Deformation quantisation for (-1)-shifted symplectic structures and vanishing cycles: Quantisation for derived Artin -stacks

 We now recall some definitions and lemmas from \cite[\S \ref{poisson-Artinsn}]{poisson}.
 From now on, we will regard the CDGAs encountered so far as chain complexes $\ldots \xra{\delta} A_1 \xra{\delta} A_0 \xra{\delta} \ldots$ rather than cochain complexes --- this will enable us to distinguish easily between derived (chain) and stacky (cochain) structures.

-\begin{definition} A bi-CDGA is a chain cochain complex $A^{\bt}_{\bt}$ equipped with a commutative product $A\ten A \to A$ and unit $k \to A$.
-Given a chain CDGA $R$, a bi-CDGA over $R$ is then a morphism $R \to A$ of bi-CDGAs.
-We write $DGdg\CAlg(R)$ for the category of bi-CDGAs over $R$, and $DG^+dg\CAlg(R)$ for the full subcategory consisting of objects $A$ concentrated in non-negative cochain degrees. \end{definition}
+\begin{definition} A stacky CDGA is a chain cochain complex $A^{\bt}_{\bt}$ equipped with a commutative product $A\ten A \to A$ and unit $k \to A$.
+Given a chain CDGA $R$, a stacky CDGA over $R$ is then a morphism $R \to A$ of stacky CDGAs.
+We write $DGdg\CAlg(R)$ for the category of stacky CDGAs over $R$, and $DG^+dg\CAlg(R)$ for the full subcategory consisting of objects $A$ concentrated in non-negative cochain degrees. \end{definition}

 When working with chain cochain complexes $V^{\bt}_{\bt}$, we will usually denote the chain differential by $\delta \co V^i_j \to V^i_{j-1}$, and the cochain differential by $\pd \co V^i_j \to V^{i+1}_j$.